 4.1 Effect of variety, planting date and plant density on phenology of groundnut

 The days to 50% flowering and pegging of groundnut were influenced by variety, the planting date, the plant density, and the year across both cropping seasons.
 The lower number of days to 50% flowering and pegging recorded by Yenyawoso than Nkosour in both cropping seasons may be attributed to the genetic variations among the varieties.
 Yenyawoso is an early-maturing groundnut variety compared with Nkosour which is a late-maturing maturity.
 This result confirms the findings of Ntekor et al. (2024) who reported that Yenyawoso, an early-maturing groundnut variety reached days to 50% flowering and pegging earlier than Oboshie and Dehyee.
-The earlier flowering and pegging observed under Late-May and Mid-May sowing, respectively across both years could be due to more favourable photothermal conditions, particularly optimal soil temperature and day length, which enhanced floral and peg induction and shortened the vegetative phase.
+The earlier flowering and pegging observed under Late-May and Mid-May sowing, respectively across both years could be due to more favorable photothermal conditions, particularly optimal soil temperature and day length, which enhanced floral and peg induction and shortened the vegetative phase.
 This agrees with Essilfie (2020) that groundnut requires adequate moisture in the soil during the phenological development as flowers emerge, pegs enter the soil and the pod begins to develop.
 Flowering in most crop species, as well as pegging in groundnut, is strongly affected by environmental factors, particularly temperature and soil moisture conditions (Samad et al., 2022).
 Plant density significantly influenced days to 50% flowering but did not affect pegging, with higher densities resulting in fewer days to flowering compared with low and medium densities in both years.
 This response is likely associated with increased intra-specific competition for light under dense stands, which can trigger shade-avoidance responses and accelerate the transition from vegetative to reproductive growth.
 Significant interactions among variety and planting date, variety and plant density, and planting date and plant density were observed for flowering in both years.
 These interactive effects indicate that flowering is influenced by the combined effect of genetic makeup and micro-environmental conditions.
-The year had no significant effect on flowering and pegging.
+The years had no significant effect on flowering and pegging.
 This could be that, the rainfall pattern, relative humidity and temperature were similar across both cropping seasons.

 4.2 Effect of variety, planting date and plant density on vegetative growth of groundnut